operator-framework/operator-registry/docs/design/operator-bundle.md

 └── Dockerfile
 ```

-The `Dockerfile` can be used manually to build the bundle image using container image tools such as Docker, Podman or Buildah.
+The `Dockerfile` can be used manually to build the bundle image using container image tools such as Docker, Podman, or Buildah.
 For example, the Docker build command would be:

 ```bash
 $ docker build -f /path/to/Dockerfile -t quay.io/test/test-operator:latest /path/to/manifests/